jonlpersson/ed-latimore/site/_drafts/how-to-be-physically-emotionally-and-mentally-strong.md

 What good are powerful deductive reasoning skills if you’re an addict whose life is out of control?

 I never wanted to only be an intelligent guy who couldn’t work hard or a fit guy who couldn’t think.&nbsp; You’re only as strong as your weakest link.
-In this post, I will teach you how to strengthen the entire chain.
+This post will teach you how to strengthen the entire chain.

 ## How to build physical strength